Adults-only hotel with charming thatched buildings, unique experiences and romantic dining.

 2 restaurants, bar

-All Inclusive • Breakfast, lunch and dinner at Ile de France • Afternoon tea or coffee, snacks and pancakes • Select drinks including local spirits and house wine by the glass (11am to 11pm) • Minibar replenished once daily with soft drinks, local juices, water and local beer • In-room tea and coffee replenished once daily • Dine around at sister hotels (transport at extra cost; must be booked 24 hours in advance) • Selected land and water sports.
+All Inclusive • Breakfast and dinner at Ile de France • Lunch at the Saint Geran or the main pool bar • Afternoon tea or coffee, snacks and pancakes (3-5pm) • Snacks from street food kiosk (midday to 2pm) • Picnic box for guest leaving the hotel for the day (must be pre-booked) • Select drinks including local spirits and house wine by the glass at the bar (11am to 11pm) • Minibar replenished once daily with soft drinks, local juices, water and local beer • In-room tea and coffee replenished once daily • Dine around at sister hotels (transport at extra cost; must be booked 24 hours in advance) • Selected land and water sports.

 *Denotes local charge